Seed Library

 Chives are a perennial member of the onion family that sport beautiful edible flowers.
 This herb is cold-tolerant and best planted in early to mid-spring.
 It can also be grown indoors in containers.

-How to grow: 60 days to harvest; plant 1/2" deep, create a small trench and disperse seeds, lightly cover; full sun
+How to grow: 60 days to harvest.
+Create a small trench in the soil 1-1/2cm (1/2") deep and disperse seeds; lightly cover.
+Full sun.

 Lettuce